-Tag signature: 'mbak' (6d62616bh)
+Tag signature: 'mbak' (6d62616bh).
+Permitted tag types: uInt32Number.

-The measurementInfoStructure measBackingMbr element defines the backing used for reflectance based measurements.
+The measurementInfoStructure measBackingMbr element defines the backing used for reflectance-based measurements.
 If the element is not present the backing shall be assumed to be white.
 The encoding for the measurement backing is shown in Table 134.